AxingguChen/3TS/index.md

 ### Follow up

-We are testing the scrnarios with predicates.
+We are testing the scenarios with predicates.
 Please stay tuned!

 ### Contact